-A key feature of the Irish Research Council's Gender Strategy and Action Plan is to provide equal outcomes for all applicants so that Ireland can attract and retain the most talented, creative and innovative researchers, thereby maximising its collective research intelligence.
+The Irish Research Council seeks to provide equal outcomes for all applicants so that Ireland can attract and retain the most talented, creative and innovative researchers, thereby maximising its collective research intelligence.
 To ensure a level playing field for all applicants, the Irish Research Council seeks to gender-blind the assessment process for these programmes.

 As such, profile information containing the name and gender of applicants is not provided to reviewers during the assessment process.
 Applicants are therefore asked to refrain from identifying their gender when completing their application forms.
-We also ask that supervisors and mentors use 'the applicant', 's/he/', 'they' and 'his/her', 'their' when providing their observations rather than the person's name or pronouns which would identify their gender.
+The Irish Research Council also asks that supervisors and mentors use 'the applicant', 's/he/', 'they' and 'his/her', 'their' when providing their observations rather than the person's name or pronouns which would identify their gender.
 Applicants are advised to consult the sex/gender dimension statement in appendix 5 in advance of completing the personal, ethical and sex/gender statements section of their application.